Kho Gaye Hum Kahan: Development

 In June 2021, it was reported that Zoya Akthar had cast Siddhant Chaturvedi, Ananya Panday, and Adarsh Gourav in her next production.
 In September 2021, the filmmakers officially announced the film with the trio titled Kho Gaye Hum Kahan.
 In April 2023, Zoya Akthar announced the film had started shooting being directed by debutante Arjun Varain Singh and written by Singh, Akthar and Reema Kagti.
 The film would be produced by Excel Entertainment and Tiger Baby Films.
 The film marks the second collaboration between Panday and Chaturvedi after Shakun Batra's noir romantic drama Gehraiyaan (2022).
 The theme is billed as a coming-of-digital-age story of three friends based in Mumbai.
 In May 2023, Kalki Koechlin confirmed to be part of film.

 Filming

 The principal photography of the film began on 20 March 2022 and was wrapped up on 12 October 2022.

 Music

-The music of the film is composed by OAFF–Savera, Sachin–Jigar, Ankur Tewari, Karan Kanchan, Rashmeet Kaur and Achint Thakkar.
-While lyrics written by Javed Akhtar, Ankur Tewari, Dhrruv Yogi and Yashraj.
+The music of the film is composed by OAFF–Savera, Sachin–Jigar, Ankur Tewari, Karan Kanchan, Rashmeet Kaur and Achint Thakkar, while the lyrics written by Javed Akhtar, Ankur Tewari, Dhrruv Yogi and Yashraj.